dfir-dd/dionysos/README.md

             allow yara to scan compressed files.
 Currently, xz, bz2 and gz are supported

         --decompression-buffer <DECOMPRESSION_BUFFER_SIZE>
-            maximum size (in MiB) of decompression buffer, which is used to scan compressed files [default: 128]
+            maximum size (in MiB) of decompression buffer (per thread), which is used to scan compressed files [default: 128]

     -F, --filename <FILENAMES>
             regular expression to match against the basename of files.
 This parameter can be